 Audio Study Aids - Lectures and Courses

 Link to two audio lecture series by experts covering a range of legal topics on the West Academic Study Aids site.
 Find the Sum and Substance and Law School Legends series under the "Series" pull down menu.
-Wolters Kluwer Online Study Aid Library provides access to the In Other Words Audio Series.
+Aspen Learning Library provides access to the In Other Words Audio Series.